Quansight/Quansight-website/apps/labs/posts/scaling-asyncio-on-free-threaded-python.md

 CPython.
 It is now implemented using lock-free data structures and per-thread state, allowing for highly efficient task management and execution across multiple threads.
-In the general case of multiple event loops running in parallel, there is no lock contention and scales linearly with the number of threads.
+In the general case of multiple event loops running in parallel, there is no lock contention and performance scales linearly with the number of threads.

 Here are the key changes: